Nisarg221B/Notes/Planning.md

-- [ ] Apply process and date of application
+- [x] Apply process and date of application ✅ 2024-11-10
 - [x] Country to go in ✅ 2024-10-28
 	- [x] USA ✅ 2024-10-28
 	- [ ] Ireland
 	- [ ] Canada
 	- [ ] Australia
-- [ ] Universities and courses to apply list
+- [x] Universities and courses to apply list ✅ 2024-11-10
 - [ ] Teaching Assistant job in US
 - [ ] Courses for 1 year
 - [ ] Scholarships